Tom Parke, Mortgage Lender, discusses what he and his team look for when they are approving a mortgage loan on a home with a homeowners association.

-When there is a homeowners association present there are another set of questions or concerns that a lender is going to ask and they might have.
-We always want to address them upfront because that is the last thing you want at the 11th hour after the borrower has been approved by underwriting, after the appraisal is in and after everyone is ready to pop the champagne, you don’t want to find out that there is an issue with the homeowners association or with the condo project itself.
+When there is a homeowners association present there is another set of questions or concerns that a lender is going to ask and they might have.
+We always want to address them upfront because that is the last thing you want at the 11th hour after the borrower has been approved by underwriting, after the appraisal is in, and after everyone is ready to pop the champagne, you don’t want to find out that there is an issue with the homeowners association or with the condo project itself.

 If there is a homeowners association project we are going to ask first and foremost, is there any litigation currently pending and what is it regarding?

 If it’s a slip and fall, or a frivolous lawsuit, that is probably not going to be an issue.
 But, if it is a major construction defect or SBA litigation that could be a bigger issue that could preclude the company from lending on a condo project or whether there is an HOA present.